paulmalherbe/Tartan/doc/SYS.rst

     + Enter the Database Name i.e. the name of the exported file e.g. tartan001.db and hit enter.
     + Hit enter to accept the Host Name i.e. localhost
     + Enter the Files Directory i.e. the directory where the exported file has been copied to.
-    + Click on the Save button and the the Close button.
+    + Click on the Save button and the Close button.

 + The Tartan menu should now be displaying.
 + After exiting Tartan you can re-enter Tartan by executing the third step i.e. Execute Tartan with the following command: